mitaai/mitaai.github.io/README.md

 ## News section

 To add or remove items from the News section, please edit the file `_data/front-news.yml`.
+This file does not appear on Prose, so you may use the GitHub built-in editor or a text editor of your choice.
 Each entry must be in the following format, with indentation:
 ```yml
 - title: Active Archives Initiative launches new website
   url: /2020-02-10-aai-website